Sunday, August 2, 2020

 Mode of Infection of MTB.

-MTB infects people person to person via ambient air and or droplets, like the spread of covid.
+MTB infects people from person to person via ambient air and or droplets, like the spread of COVID.
 But MTB requires more prolonged contact in close quarters.
 The infectivity is low, about 10 - 15 people in 12 months.

 The primary site of infection is the lung, particularly the apical parts of the lung, where oxygen content is higher.
-From the primary location, the disease spread to regional lymph nodes in the lung.
-These two lesions taken together are known as Primary complex.
-In 85 to 90 % of cases of primary infections are controlled by cellar immunity.
+From the primary location, the disease spread to the regional lymph nodes in the lung.
+These two lesions taken together are known as the Primary complex.
+In 85 to 90 % of cases of primary infections are controlled by cellular immunity.
 But the MTB bacteria remain alive with the macrophages throughout the entire life of the patient.
-In 5 to 10 % of primary Tbc cases, the disease continues to progress locally and destroys lung tissues, blood vessels and form lung cavities.
-Once blood vessels are breached the MTB spread near and far to other organs.
+In 5 to 10 % of primary Tbc cases, the disease continues to progress locally and destroys lung tissues, blood vessels and forms lung cavities.
+Once blood vessels are breached, the MTB spreads near and far to other organs.
 Pleural effusion, pericardial effusion, miliary spread and TB meningitis usually follow.

 Tonsils may also act as the primary focus, specially, in children and regional cervical lymph nodes infection produces cervical adenitis.